rdap/tofi/README.md

   with Pango & Fontconfig takes ~120ms.

-  The solution is to pass a path to a font file to `--font`, e.g. `--font /usr/share/fonts/noto/NotoSansMono-Regular.ttf`.
-Tofi will then skip any font searching, and use [Harfbuzz](https://harfbuzz.github.io/) and [Cairo](https://www.cairographics.org/) directly to load the font and display text.
+  The solution is to pass a path to a font file to `--font`, e.g. `--font /usr/share/fonts/noto/NotoSansMono-Regular.ttf`. wdmenu will then skip any font searching, and use [Harfbuzz](https://harfbuzz.github.io/) and [Cairo](https://www.cairographics.org/) directly to load the font and display text.
 This massively speeds up startup (font loading takes <1ms).
 The (minor